 The Council reports to the Minister for Energy, Environment and Climate Change, the Hon Liliana (Lily) D'Ambrosio MP.
 The Council consists of a chairperson and four members appointed on the recommendation of the Minister and the chairperson of each Alpine Resort Management Board.

-Arianne is a commercial lawyer practising in both the private and the public sectors, with a background in financial services, agribusiness, commercial and property law.
+She is a commercial lawyer who practised in both the private and the public sectors, in financial services, agribusiness, commercial and property law.

 She was the Company Secretary and General Counsel, VicTrack (2010-2014), a Victorian Public Sector transport agency that is the custodian of Victoria’s railway assets.

 Arianne is a passionate skier at Victoria’s Alpine Resorts.

 Chris is an experienced executive with 18 years in senior local government roles, culminating as Chief Executive Officer for Hobsons Bay City Council from 2012 to 2018.

 From the commencement of his local government career with Greater Shepparton City Council in 2000, Chris has gained experience in a wide variety of disciplines including communications, governance, information services, change management, organisation development, industrial relations, community engagement, strategy and policy development, advocacy and stakeholder engagement.